mganeko/webrtc_1to1_lyra/README.md

 ## Thaks to

-This repo is using many codes from https://github.com/Flash-Meeting/lyra-webrtc (Apache-2.0 license)
+- This repo is using many source codes from https://github.com/Flash-Meeting/lyra-webrtc (Apache-2.0 license)
+- Also source codes to handle AV1 are refering https://github.com/OpenAyame/ayame-web-sdk-samples  (Apache-2.0 license)

 # Install